awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

      --unit None --value 20 --dimensions MyOptionalMetricDimensionName=MyOptionalMetricDimensionValue
    ```

 After your application is emitting the desired metric, the data is sent to CloudWatch\.
 The metric is visible in the CloudWatch console\.
 You can access it by logging into the AWS Management Console and navigating to the CloudWatch page\.
-Then, view the metric by navigating to the metrics page or searching for it using the search box\.
+Then, view the metric by navigating to the metrics page or by searching for it using the search box\.
 For information about viewing metrics, see [View Available Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/viewing_metrics_with_cloudwatch.html) in the *Amazon CloudWatch User Guide*\.

 ### Step 2: Create a Target Tracking Scaling Policy<a name="create-sqs-policies-cli"></a>

-Next, create a target tracking scaling policy that tells the Auto Scaling group to increase and decrease the number of running EC2 instances in the group dynamically when the load on the application changes\.
-You can use a target tracking scaling policy because the scaling metric is a utilization metric that increases and decreases proportionally to the capacity of the group\.
+After publishing your custom metric, create a target tracking scaling policy with a customized metric specification\.

 **To create a target tracking scaling policy**